cscorley/dissertation/chapters/2_related/4_flt.md

 Whether a change task involves adding, modifying, or removing a feature, a developer cannot complete the task without first locating the source code that implements the feature or where the feature is to be implemented and used.
+Often, an approach for feature location technique (FLT) interchangeable for a bug localization  technique (BLT).

 The most closely related work to this work is @Rao-etal_2013.  @Rao-etal_2013 also target the problem of building topic models, introducing an incremental